 Remember to reapply sunscreen once for every 2 hours of sun exposure.
 Also, most facial moisturizers with SPF are chemical sunscreens—so wait at least 20 minutes after application for it to take full effect.
 For more info, read our handy guide to sunscreen.

 The skin on and around your lips is sensitive, so if you accidentally apply tretinoin in this area, you might get dry, chapped lips.
 If you do start to experience lip irritation and dryness, we can help!

 Don’t lick!
 Licking your lips makes them dryer, which can make scaling, redness, and chapping worse.

 Lip balm.
-A lip balm with hydration-sealing occlusive ingredients (like Aquaphor Lip Repair, which has petrolatum) will help seal moisture into the skin.
+A lip balm with hydration-sealing occlusive ingredients (like the lip balm by Curology or Aquaphor Lip Repair) will help seal moisture into the skin.

 Sun protection.
 A lip balm with sunscreen, like EltaMD UV Lip Balm Broad-Spectrum SPF 31, will protect your skin from sun damage (which can make dryness worse).